Is College Right for Me? The Pros and Cons of College

 Although a college degree in your desired field can help you get your foot in the door, it isn’t a guarantee of employment.
 Some people struggle with finding a job after college graduation because their field is too competitive or is so specialized that jobs are scarce.
 One way to avoid this is to do your research about the fields you are interested in beforehand. the Bureau of Labor Statistics website is a good source for information about expected job growth in a particular field.

 If you’re considering college, choose a school that will provide you with the skills you need to pursue a stable, rewarding career.
-Fremont College offers in-demand degree programs that take just 15 months to complete.
-Fremont College offers the following degree programs: Multimedia Design, Business Leadership, Paralegal Studies, and Sports Therapy.
-Find out how Fremont College can prepare you for a rewarding career by offering career-focused education.
+Fremont University offers in-demand degree programs that take just 15 months to complete.
+Fremont University offers the following degree programs: Multimedia Design, Business Leadership, Paralegal Studies, and Sports Therapy.
+Find out how Fremont University can prepare you for a rewarding career by offering career-focused education.
 Contact us today to learn more or request a free career guide.

 The Journey of College